 - the types of debts you have, and

 - the amount of nonexempt property you own.
-(Learn more about how your nonexempt property can affect the amount of your plan payment.)

 The last two factors can affect whether your payment can be reduced or not.